Home Blog Blue Sclera: Causes, Risks, and Functions of the Black Sclera

 The sclera is a dense coating of protein and collagen that protects the eye.
 It reaches the optic nerve in the rear of the eye from the front.
 The sclera of a healthy eye is smooth and white.
 Sclera thinning results in a blue tinge, which increases the visibility of the blood vessels and uvea below.

-The layers beneath the sclera that are visible by the thin tissue are what gives the skin its blue hue.
-The development of connective tissue or bones may be hampered, anaemia may occur, certain drugs may be taken, and silver compounds may be present.
+The layers beneath the sclera visible by the thin tissue give the skin its blue hue.
+The development of connective tissue or bones may be hampered, anemia may occur, certain drugs may be taken, and silver compounds may be present.

 Different Stages Or Intensities?